Adityad92/challenge-devops/docs/bash/learning/special-variable.md

 ```

 You would see output corresponding to the special variables based on the provided arguments and the script’s execution context.

+### This is a Bash shell parameter expansion used to extract a substring from the variable VELA_BUILD_TAG.
+Let's break it down:

+${VELA_BUILD_TAG}: This refers to the variable VELA_BUILD_TAG.
+It's likely this variable holds a string representing a build tag, potentially including a version prefix like "v".
+##: This is a Bash operator used for removing a prefix pattern.
+It works from right to left, removing the longest matching pattern from the beginning of the variable's value.
+v: This is the pattern being removed.
+In this case, it's the letter "v".
+In essence, the expression ${VELA_BUILD_TAG##v} removes the shortest prefix "v" from the value of VELA_BUILD_TAG.

+Example:

+If VELA_BUILD_TAG is set to "v1.2.3", then:

+${VELA_BUILD_TAG##v}
+will evaluate to "1.2.3".

+Purpose:

+This parameter expansion is commonly used to extract the actual version number from a build tag that includes a version prefix.
+It allows you to work with just the version information without the leading "v".